Some Friends Are Forever (4)

 I pointed towards the roof with my finger as the brother with a quizzical look on his face, galloped up following my direction.

-Later, much later, when I was lying in bed, Bhaiya, his hair ruffled, with a look of worry, entered the room.
+Later, much later, when I was lying in bed, Bhaiya, his hair ruffled, with a look of worry writ large on his face, entered the room.

 “Bappa (another nickname of mine), something really bad has happened, yaar,” he looked rattled.

 “What?”
-Feigning innocence was never one of problems.
+Feigning innocence was never one of my problems.

 “I know, Bhaiya.
 I sent the bro after you two love-lorns.”